snowblindnz/simple-plex-docker/README.md

     - Radarr
     - Prowlarr
     - QBittorrent
-- (optional) Cloudflare tunnel for accessing Overseer remotely.
+- (optional) Cloudflare tunnel for accessing Overseer remotely (requires cloudflare account and your own domain).

 # Files to download:
 - docker-compose.yml - contains the generic details and setup for the docker containers.
 You shouldnt need to edit anything here.